-Kurt Fearnley and Simon Patmore have been named as finalists in both the Para-performance of the Year and Male Athlete of the Year categories for the 2018 AIS Sport Performance Awards (#ASPAs), the annual celebration of Australian high performance sport.
+Kurt Fearnley and Simon Patmore have been named as finalists in both the Para-performance of the Year and Male Athlete of the Year categories for the 2018 Australian Institute of Sport’s (AIS) Sport Performance Awards, the annual celebration of Australian high performance sport.

-A five-time Paralympian, Fearnley fittingly ended his sporting career with marathon gold at the Gold Coast 2018 Commonwealth Games.
+A five-time Paralympian, Fearnley fittingly ended his sporting career with men’s marathon T54 gold at the 2018 Commonwealth Games on the Gold Coast, QLD.
 But his passionate and articulate advocacy for the broader inclusivity of the disability community has ensured his legacy and leadership will extend far beyond his competitive career.

-Fearnley is now a finalist in five categories for the AIS Sport Performance Awards, also including ABC Sport Personality of the Year, Best Sporting Moment and the Sport Australia Award, recognising fair play and integrity.
+Fearnley is now a finalist in five categories for the Awards, having also been nominated for Sport Personality of the Year, Best Sporting Moment and the Sport Australia Award, recognising fair play and integrity.

-Para-athletics superstar de Rozario claimed two gold medals at the Gold Coast 2018 Commonwealth Games, in the women’s 1500m T54 and women’s marathon T54.
-A week later, she became the first Australian female wheelchair racer to win the London Marathon, and in May, she equalled the women’s 1500m T53/54 world record.
+It has been a phenomenal year for de Rozario.
+She claimed gold in the women’s 1500m T54 and women’s marathon T54 at the 2018 Commonwealth Games, and over the following six weeks, she became the first Australian to win the elite women’s wheelchair race at the London Marathon, and collected a hat-trick of gold medals at the World Para-athletics Grand Prix in Nottwil, Switzerland, where she equalled the women’s 1500m T53/54 world record.

-McGrath also excelled in 2018, winning gold in the men’s KL2 and men’s VL3 at the 2018 ICF Para-canoe World Cup, and taking out the world championship titles in both events – now totalling eight world championship titles.
+McGrath also excelled in 2018, winning gold in the men’s kayak KL2 and men’s va’a VL3 at the 2018 International Canoe Federation Canoe Sprint and Para-canoe World Cup in Szeged, Hungary, and his seventh and eighth World Championships titles in the same events.

-All winners of the 2018 AIS Sport Performance Awards will be announced at a black-tie function at The Star, Sydney, on Thursday 13 December 2018.
+All winners of the 2018 AIS Sport Performance Awards will be announced at a black tie function at The Star Sydney on 13 December.

 By Sport Australia